c3crocks/kickstarter/README.md

 ![](https://github.com/c3crocks/kickstarter/blob/main/Additional_Images/PlayCount.png)

 ### Challenges and Difficulties Encountered
-I encountered xxxx Challenges while completing the assignment
+I encountered the following challenge while completing the assignment
 #### Sorting Goal Categories
 - Sorting them as per requirements in the chart from the pivot table was something I couldn't figure out
 - I used a sorting order in the end of the table to get it right only to face another issue where it showed up in the chart too